6 TRY SOME

 #4 AVOID TRENDS

-In the ‘80s clear knobs were all the rage, followed with brass and flower painted pulls in the ’90s.
-The early 2000s is where bronze rubbed hardware shined.
+In the ‘80s clear knobs were all the rage, followed by brass and flower-painted pulls in the ’90s.
+The early 2000s is where bronze hardware shined.
 My point is, unless you want to redo your hardware every 10 years avoid trends.

-Trendy colors the most likely will have a short life are Brown, Brass, Bronze, and Copper.
+Trendy colors that most likely will have a short life are Brown, Brass, Bronze, and Copper.

 With that said, this is your home.
 You have my permission to do whatever you want.
 Order those bubblegum pink handles, if that’s you!
 Just know you might change your mind in the future.

 This kitchen looks amazing right?
 I stayed at a Vrbo that had hardware like this.
 It is sleek, beautiful…but the edges are like little grappling hooks ready to grab you as you walk by to put away your goblet.
 There were so many times each day the pocket of my pants or shorts, would catch on these handles.
 You seriously would not believe it!
 This goes back to my #2 advice.
 If you love handles with open edges, try just a few out.
 Walk by them often and see if they are the right cabinet hardware for you.

 Hardware comes in all sizes.
 The size you need to care about is the distance between screws.
 This only has to do with pulls, since knobs can easily be upgraded or switched.
 If you purchase your brass vine pulls that have screws that are 2 ¼’ apart and you want to change them, you will have a big problem finding a pull in that size, let alone one you like.
 Standard screw sizes are 3-5 inches.
 Keep your hardware in this range, on increments of ¼ inch and you will be set.